Proximal Galerkin: A structure-preserving finite element method for pointwise bound constraints: Extensions I: More general bound constraints and variational inequalities with an application to enforcing discrete maximum principles

 where $r_{1,2} = \frac{1\pm \sqrt{1+4\epsilon \lambda_n}}{2\epsilon}$ and $\lambda_n = n^2\pi^2\epsilon$.
 Note that the constants $C_n$ can be determined from the prescribed values of $g$ on $\{(x,y) \in \overline{\Omega} \mid x = 0\} \subset \partial \Omega$.
 Since we have not yet prescribed $g$ on this part of the boundary, we define $g$ there to be~\cref{eq:SeriesExpansion} with $C_1 = 1$ and $C_{n\neq 1} = 0$; i.e, we treat the first mode in this series as a manufactured solution for~\cref{eq:EJProblem}.

 \Cref{fig:EJProblem} places the standard FEM solution of this problem for $\epsilon = 10^{-2}$ alongside the corresponding maximum principle-preserving proximal Galerkin solution $\widetilde{u}_h$.
 Here, the proximal Galerkin solution can be found by running only two iterations of \Cref{alg:AdvectionDiffusion} with constant values for $\rho$ and $\alpha_k$, and using the standard first-order FEM solution to provide an initial guess for $u^0_h$ and $\psi^0_h$.
-Note that the two discrete solutions are similar, except the proximal Galerkin solution preseves the maximum principle $0 \leq u \leq 1$.
+Note that the two discrete solutions are similar, except the proximal Galerkin solution preserves the maximum principle $0 \leq u \leq 1$.
 We also experimented with using the mass lumping technique described in~\Cref{sub:StableElement_ContinuousLatentVariable}.
 The results of this experiment are given in \Cref{fig:EJProblem2}.
 Here, note that both the the primal solution $u_h$ and the latent variable solution $\tilde{u}_h$ are bound-preserving in this case.
 For further details, or to reproduce the our experiments, the interested reader is directed to our open-source FEniCSx and MFEM implementations found at \cite{ZenodoCode}.

-Note that neither of the numerical approximations depicted in~\Cref{fig:EJProblem,fig:EJProblem2} were obtained with numerical stabilization techniques that are common for this class of singularly-perturbed problems and usually required to consider smaller values of $\epsilon > 0$.
+Note that neither of the numerical approximations depicted in~\Cref{fig:EJProblem,fig:EJProblem2} were obtained with numerical stabilization techniques that are common for this class of singularly-perturbed problems and usually required to avoid spurious oscillations for smaller values of $\epsilon > 0$.
 Just as conventional stabilized finite element methods do not necessarily preserve maximum principles \cite{evans2009enforcement}, we find that entropy regularization does not necessarily induce robustness with respect to the diffusion parameter $\epsilon$.
+In turn, we observe spurious oscillations in the discrete solution for smaller values of $\epsilon$.
 Our conclusion is, therefore, that future work is required to develop robust proximal Galerkin finite element methods for singularly-perturbed PDEs.